toddaustin07/lantrigger/README.md

 This Edge driver can create any number of 'trigger' devices which each contain a button capability which is 'pushed' when a trigger message is received matching that device's configured name.
 Each SmartThings device also includes a button on the device details screen to create additional LAN trigger devices.

+06/2022 UPDATE:  V2 of this driver is now available, which adds the ability to choose the device icon.

 ## Pre-requisites

 This driver requires that a forwarding bridge server is running on the LAN.
 This bridge server can be obtained from this repository:  https://github.com/toddaustin07/edgebridge